 I studied the way each of these remarkable public figures used their platforms for good in my most recent Forbes article.

-It’s my feeling that consumers, particularly young people, who are resistant to the hard sell, admire it when leaders speak from a place of authenticity, even if the topic is removed from business.
+It’s my feeling that consumers, particularly young people, who are resistant to the hard sell, admire it when leaders speak from a place of authenticity, even if the topic is removed from the business.
 So, I say speak up.
 Find your voice.
 Bring your whole self to work.
 It worked for Prince, who regularly held concerts to support anti-violence initiatives.
 It can work for you, too.